carlosjhr64/gtk2diaryapp/README.txt

 The Today button navigates the application back to today's date.

+Last <N> Days
+The Last <N> Days button will show the entries for the last <N> days.
+You can edit <N> in the appconfig file.

+Calendar/Date
+Clicking on a date will display all entries for that date.

+Calendar/Month
+Changing the month will show all default labeled entries ("Today") with a starting sort id ("100") for the selected month.
+It is in this way that "/100.Today.txt" entries are special, and works best if these entries are summaries for the day.

-Search [All Time, ..., Year, Month, Day]
+[All Time, Last 365 Days, ... , Year, Month, Day]
-The search time frame combo box allows one to limit the keywords or label search to a particular timeframe.
+The search time frame combo box allows one to limit the keywords and/or label search to a particular timeframe.

 Keyword Search
-The Search button searches the text entries, within the specified time frame.
+The Search button searches the text entries by keywords within the specified time frame.
+If no keywords are entered, it'll return all entries within the specified time frame.

 "Cloud" Label Buttons
-Searches for the entries by label within the specified time frame.
+Searches for the entries by label within the specified time frame (and keywords if any).

 Year/Month/Day
 The date button above a pariticular entry